2015 İstanbul Cup

 The 2015 İstanbul Cup (also known as the TEB BNP Paribas İstanbul Cup for sponsorship reasons) was a tennis tournament played on outdoor hard courts.
 It was the 8th edition of the İstanbul Cup, and part of the WTA International tournaments of the 2015 WTA Tour.
-It took place in Istanbul, Turkey, from July 20 through July 27, 2015.
+It took place in Istanbul, Turkey, from 20 July through 27 July 2015.
+Unseeded Lesia Tsurenko won the singles title.